A cautionary tale about navigating the alternate reality of social media

 You’ve written that the character you’ve created for this film is drawn from Mr Sloane from Joe Orton’s play Entertaining Mr Sloane.
 What can a pre-internet character teach us about social media?

 James at first seems to believe that his stunning appearance, as supported by social media counts and statistics, also credentials him as a ‘kept’ boy.
 He finds out, alas, that kept boys also get fired.
-We’ll have to see in future episodes how well positive social media endorsements translate into real world happiness.

 This is the first time you’ve collaborated with Anthony Johnston — were you apprehensive or nervous as to whether you’d gel together as a creative partnership?